discoverydev/my-boxen.old/README.md

 Additional machines (development and/or build) can be added to the jenkins instance.
 These additions should be commited to the repository in order to allow subsequent machines created using the  boxen/docker install scripts to remain the same.

-The configured slave will utilize the 'jenkins' user created during the development machine install.
+The configured slave will utilize the 'admin' user created during the development machine install.

 ## Reset the machine
 The entire machine can be reset, returned to an initial state prior to Discovery install, using the following script.
 This can be helpful when a machine has become unstable or needs to be repurposed.